logzio/documentation/docs/shipping/Network/cloudflare.md

 ```

 :::note
-You can customize the endpoints to collect data from by adding extra API configurations under `apis`.
+You can customize the endpoints to collect data from by adding or modifying the configurations under the `apis` section.
+Refer to the [relevant API documentation](https://developers.cloudflare.com/api/) for more details.
 :::

 ### Cloudflare configuration options